sanger/mixtio/README.md

 ## Testing

 1. Check the details in `database.yml` are correct for your local setup.
+By default the configuration expects a user `root` with no `password` on the default MySQL port (3306).

 2. Initialise the test database: